-The delicate saskatoon bushes are in full bloom today as the morning sun pushes its warmth over the mountain behind us.
-This flood of light suddenly celebrates individual trees that would otherwise simply blend into the conifer population.
+See the delicate saskatoon bushes in full bloom as the morning sun pushes its warmth over the mountain touching the tree tops?
+This blessing light touches individual trees that would otherwise simply blend into the massive mountainside conifer population.

-The mountain beyond cradles its happy morning clouds within its valley… and just in case we might miss the magnitude of such spiritual joy, Love doubles the revelation in the mirror-lake below!
+The mountain beyond is cradling its happy morning clouds… and just in case we might miss the magnitude of such spiritual joy, Love doubles the revelation in the mirror-lake below!

-Oneness is dawning here, sacred light and pure reflection invite us to join the eager earth in waking to the newness and goodness of Life.
+Oneness is dawning- sacred light and pure reflection waking the newness and opportunity of this fresh new day in Life.

-People view the tulips quietly, individually.
-There were vast crowds present at this popular Dutch garden yet it was easy to find the physical and mental space to be refreshed with the inspiration and power of this beauty.
+In this picture people are scattered throughout the garden.
+Vast crowds were present at this popular Dutch garden yet it was easy to find the physical and individual mental space to refresh with the inspiration and power of this spring celebration of manifested beauty.

 “Spiritually interpreted, rocks and mountains stand for solid and grand ideas….The fowls, which fly above the earth in the open firmament of heaven, correspond to aspirations soaring beyond and above corporeality to the understanding of the incorporeal and divine Principle, Love.” pg.
 511:24

 Mountains can teach grand lessons.
 This is a short video taken from my desk with an insight that has made a big difference to my healing practice and my life.
 Sharing is caring, so I share with you, my Facebook community too.
 Feel free to share if you so care to:)

 I had an awesome experience while standing in the crowded airport security line at Boston’s Logan airport.
 As I waited this question simply popped into my mind,

 “What do you think we are really being screened for here?
 Is it simply to find harmful objects or potential terrorists? …Or, are we actually each being checked for our humanity!”